Meconium Aspiration Syndrome

 Meconium aspirated into the lungs also causes inflammation of the lungs (pneumonitis) and increases the risk of lung infection.

 Affected newborns have respiratory distress, in which they breathe rapidly, draw in their lower chest wall while breathing in, and grunt during breathing out.
-Their skin may be bluish (cyanotic) if the blood levels of oxygen are reduced, and they may also develop low blood pressure.
+Their skin and/or lips may be bluish (a condition called cyanosis) if the blood levels of oxygen are reduced.
+They may also develop low blood pressure.
+The newborn's umbilical cord, nail beds, or skin may be covered in meconium, giving them a greenish yellow color.

-Doctors base the diagnosis based on the presence of meconium in the amniotic fluid at the time of birth, respiratory distress in the newborn, and abnormal chest x-ray results.
+Doctors base the diagnosis of meconium aspiration syndrome on the presence of meconium in the amniotic fluid at the time of birth, respiratory distress, and abnormal chest x-ray results.